Customer Service Specialist

-A customer service specialist is a role designed to be a ‘professional’ for direct customer support within any and all sectors and organisation types.
-The role requires you to be an advocate of Customer Service, acting as a point of contact for more complex or technical customer service requests, complaints, and queries.
+A Customer Service Specialist is a professional who deals with direct customer support within all sectors and organisation types.
+The role requires you to be an advocate of customer service, acting as a point of contact for more complex or technical customer service requests, complaints, and queries.

-An apprentice looking to take on the role of the Customer Service Specialist will often develop into a position of being the escalation point for complicated or ongoing customer problems.
+An Apprentice in the role of the Customer Service Specialist will often develop into a position of being the escalation point for complicated or ongoing customer problems.
 As an expert in your organisation’s products and/or services, you will share your knowledge with your wider team and colleagues.

 This role requires you to gather and analyse data and customer information that influences change and improvements in service.
-Utilising both organisational and generic IT systems to carry out your role with an awareness of other digital technologies.
-This could be in many types of environment including contact centres, retail, webchat, service industry or any customer service point.
+This could be in many types of environment including contact centres, retail, webchat, the service industry or any customer service point.

 End-Point Assessment Components